Automatic Optical Satellite Data Processing Chain

 The three major processing steps of our STORM processing chain are same as for every common processing workflow of optical satellite data (these are: geometric pre-processing, radiometric pre-processing and finally different automatic interpretations), however with one crucial difference: all steps are performed near real-time and fully automatic (i.e. no operator’s intervention).

 The STORM processing chain was developed and fully tested on RapidEye imagery (high resolution pushbroom sensor).
 After the first implementation support to other sensors is being added, among other also some sensors of very high resolution.
-Various parts of the STORM processing chain currently support the following sensors (status May 2015):
+Various parts of the STORM processing chain currently support the sensors RapidEye, WorldView, THEOS, Pleaides, SPOT 6, Landsat 4-8, PROBA-V and the full-frame sensor of the NEMO-HD satellite.

 Description of individual modules within the STORM processing chain